Skip to main content

 1 mentions Positive Neutral Negative

-Overall, users report that the game is stable, with only a few humorous glitches noted, suggesting a generally smooth experience that surpasses its predecessor.
+Overall, users report that the game is stable and performs well, with only a few amusing glitches noted, which do not detract from the overall experience compared to its predecessor.

 Buy Danger Zone 2